raulmonti/FIG/src/Parser/README.txt

 /*
 TODO    work with constants.

-TODO    add limit conditions for integer values when testing for exahusted
+DONE    add limit conditions for integer values when testing for exahusted
         clocks and other properties for IOSA.

 TODO 	parametric skip whites for Parser class.